trynthink/scout/docs/tutorials.rst

 Applicable Baseline Market
 **************************

 The applicable baseline market parameters specify the climate zones, building types, and other elements that define to what portion of energy use the ECM applies.
+The exact climate zone and building type options are outlined in the :ref:`ecm-baseline_climate-zone` and :ref:`ecm-baseline_building-type` sections of the :ref:`ecm-def-reference`.

 LED troffers can be installed in buildings in any climate zone, and apply to all commercial building types.
 To simplify entry, "all" can be used to specify climate zones (instead of writing a list of all climate zones), and "all," "all residential," or "all commercial" can be used to specify building types. ::